prog4biol/pfb2019/problemsets/Python_08_problemset.md

 seqs['geneB']['C'] = 2
 ```

-2. Write a script that takes a multi-FASTA file [Python_08.fasta](https://raw.githubusercontent.com/srobb1/pfb2017/master/files/Python_08.fasta) from user input and break each sequence into codons (every three nucleotides is a codon) in just the first frame.
+2. Write a script that takes a multi-FASTA file [Python_08.fasta](https://raw.githubusercontent.com/srobb1/pfb2017/master/files/Python_08.fasta) from user input and breaks each sequence into codons (every three nucleotides is a codon) in just the first frame.
 Print out a multi-FASTA of codons for each sequence called 'Python_08.codons-frame-1.nt'

 3. Add in exception handling.
 Throw and handle (try/except) the exception
    - if no input is provided